NotYourAverageGamer/NotYourAverageGamer/README.md

-Hi 👋 My name is NotYourAverageGamer
+Hi 👋 I'm NotYourAverageGamer
 ====================================

-I like to try developing projects in my spare time for fun or, that myself/others may find use in.
+I like to try developing projects for fun or, that myself/others may find use in.
 I also try to contribute to projects I enjoy/support.

 <picture>